AdobeDocs/workfront.en/help/quicksilver/scenario-planner/resolve-conflicts-in-sp.md

 filename: resolve-conflicts-in-sp
 product-area: enterprise-scenario-planner-product-area
 navigation-topic: enterprise-scenario-planner-navigation-topic
-title: Resolve initiative conflicts in the Adobe Workfront Scenario Planner
+title: Resolve initiative conflicts in the Scenario Planner
 description: When initiatives conflict with one another they are competing for the same resources.
 The resources you have available for a scenario are not enough to cover all of the resources required by all initiatives in the scenario.
 ---

-# Resolve initiative conflicts in the Adobe Workfront Scenario Planner
+# Resolve initiative conflicts in the Scenario Planner

 When initiatives conflict with one another they are competing for the same resources.
 The resources you have available for a scenario are not enough to cover all of the resources required by all initiatives in the scenario.